A GENTLEMAN’S GUIDE TO BUILDING A VERSATILE WARDROBE

 A gentleman knows the importance of dressing well.
 But despite this knowledge of his mien, there is one dilemma that every man faces almost every day.
 The lack of options in one’s wardrobe when it comes to dressing.
 Now, I wouldn’t be wrong in saying that half of us do not know what to do about it.
 Whenever we are faced with such situations, either we go out and buy something that eventually will become a part of our huge collection of clothes that we won’t be wearing again or end up making complete fools of ourselves by wearing some combination that we shouldn’t have.
 If you have ever been faced with such a crisis read along.

 Before we talk about how to build a wardrobe that never fails you, it is imperative that we understand the reasons behind this lack of options.
 The lack of outfit choices is not caused by lack of clothing in most cases.
 In fact, you may own tons of clothes and still have nothing to wear for any occasion.
-This is because none of your clothes mix and match to give the look that you are looking for.
+This is because none of your clothes mixes and match to give the look that you are looking for.
 In the end, you end up spending a lot more time and money on your outfits than you intended.
 This happens because we do not plan ahead when buying clothes.

 To solve this problem, the concept of an interchangeable wardrobe came up.
 Now, what is an interchangeable wardrobe?

 An interchangeable wardrobe is a collection of clothing that has versatility.
-Simply speaking, it has variety in a sense that you can pick any shirt and pair it with any jeans and be confident that it will look good.
+Simply speaking, it has variety in the sense that you can pick any shirt and pair it with any jeans and be confident that it will look good.
 The very idea of an interchangeable wardrobe is centred around less money, less clothing, less time choosing what to wear but more options.
 You read it right.
 Gentlemen, Less is More.

 The way to build a versatile wardrobe is pretty simple.
 It has three major aspects: Segmenting, Adding core items and Accessorising.
 We will be looking at these three aspects one by one and towards the end will talk about a few tips and tricks.